sje30/sharing-report/editorial-outline.md

 ## Other recommendations

 * Share code upon publication (or earlier).
-Suggested places: github, OSF.io, deposit models in modelDB and/or Open Source Brain, bitbucket, githorious, google code, any other.
+Suggested places: github, osf.io, deposit models in modelDB and/or Open Source Brain, figshare, zenodo, bitbucket, gitorious, google code, any other.

 * Follow good examples in the literature, including those from: